Say hello to the team

 Lee grew up on a farm in Maryland with six dogs, seven cats, two horses, a goat and several pet mice, all of whom were rescues.
 In 2002, she finished up at Duke Law School and moved out to California to work as an attorney.
 While taking on pro bono projects, she noticed her interests gravitated towards the animal legal rights arena.
 She handled various matters for the Animal Legal Defense Fund during her time in practice.
 After moving into the legal recruiting industry, Lee found that she had more free time and started off fostering before coming on as a director.

 Meghan Kirby-McFarland, Director

 Meghan's animal volunteering started with wildlife rescue and feral cat care in high school.
 While at Cornell University she accompanied cats to an elder care community as part of an animal therapy program.
 After braving one Cornell winter she high-tailed it back to California where she graduated from Stanford University ('05) with a degree in Urban Studies.
-She's worked in environmental consulting and conservation, but currently is a content strategist at a tech company.
+She's worked in environmental consulting and conservation, but currently is a content strategist at LinkedIn.
 Her furry children are both rescues - Hope from Humane Society Silicon Valley and Fletcher from the Merced shelter.